aorellan/aorellan/README.md

 - 👋 Hi, I’m @aorellan
+- This is mostly full of old school projects plus some personal projects
 - 👀 I’m interested in Robotics
-- 📫 How to reach me aorellan@uoguelph
+- 📫 How to reach me amo1@rogers.com

 <!---
 aorellan/aorellan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.